 Delay after delay after delay (and a bit of “I don’t have the energy for this”), this evening, I finally got back to the old wood pile area.

-There was so little left, it took less than and hour, and the old reason it took that long is because cherry tree roots are not just roots.
+There was so little left, it took less than and hour, and the only reason it took that long is because cherry tree roots are not just roots.
 They are tentacles from the depths of sheol.
 Bah!!!

 Okay, let’s have some before and after pictures!!